dekoza/mtgpl/RNA.rst

    When Archway Angel enters the battlefield, you gain 2 life for each Gate you control.

+Arrester's Zeal
+   Target creature gets +2/+2 until end of turn.

+   Addendum — If you cast this spell during your main phase, that creature gains flying until end of turn.

+Bring to Trial
+   Exile target creature with power 4 or greater.

+Civic Stalwart
+   When Civic Stalwart enters the battlefield, creatures you control get +1/+1 until end of turn.

+Concordia Pegasus
+   Flying

+Expose to Daylight
+   Destroy target artifact or enchantment.
+Scry 1.

+Forbidding Spirit
+   When Forbidding Spirit enters the battlefield, until your next turn, creatures can't attack you or a planeswalker you control unless their controller pays |mana_2| for each of those creatures.

+Haazda Officer
+   When Haazda Officer enters the battlefield, target creature you control gets +1/+1 until end of turn.

 Hero of Precinct One
    Whenever you cast a multicolored spell, create a 1/1 white Human creature token.

+Impassioned Orator
+   Whenever another creature enters the battlefield under your control, you gain 1 life.

+Justiciar's Portal
+   Exile target creature you control, then return that card to the battlefield under its owner's control.
+It gains first strike until end of turn.

+Knight of Sorrows
+   Knight of Sorrows can block an additional creature each combat.

+   Afterlife 1 (When this creature dies, create a 1/1 white and black Spirit creature token with flying.)

 Lumbering Battlement